jmetzger/workshop-mariadb-windows/backup-restore/pit-exercise.md

 # last binlog
 mysqlbinlog -vv mariadb-bin.000005

-# Step 4: Some how a guy deletes data
+# Step 4: Somehow a guy deletes data
 mysql>use sakila; delete from actor where actor_id > 200;
 # now only 200 datasets
 mysql>use sakila; select * from actor;